TutorialsAndroid/MessageView/README.md

 [![](https://jitpack.io/v/TutorialsAndroid/MessageView.svg)](https://jitpack.io/#TutorialsAndroid/MessageView)

+`Latest version of this library is migrated to androidx`

 ## Features
 1. Can have any child inside of it.
 2. You can change color of `MessageView` normal and pressed.